AmnisIO/AmnisIO/README.md

 run(blink);
 ```
 *__NOTE:__ For now, you will not be able to return sinks directly without calling createSinks().
-We are working towards not needing to call createSinks(), so keep watching this space.*
+We are investigating if the API can be improved, so keep watching this space.*

 Add the following scripts to your `package.json`:
 ```json